 His first job in journalism was as assistant to the legendary news reporter Daniel Schorr.

 In 2000, at the age of 25, Raz was made NPR's Berlin bureau chief where he covered Eastern Europe and the Balkans.
 During his six years abroad, Raz covered everything from wars and conflict zones to sports and entertainment.
-He reported from more than 40 countries including the wars in Iraq, Afghanistan, Macedonia and the ongoing conflict in Israel and the Palestinian territories.
+He reported from more than 40 countries including the wars in Iraq, Afghanistan, and Macedonia, and the ongoing conflict in Israel and the Palestinian territories.

 For his reporting from Iraq, Raz was awarded both the Edward R. Murrow Award and the Daniel Schorr Journalism prize.
 His reporting has contributed to two duPont awards and one Peabody awarded to NPR.
 He's been a finalist for the Livingston Award four times.
-He's won the National Headliner Award and an NABJ award in addition to many others.
+He's won the National Headliner Award and an NABJ award, in addition to many others.
 In 2008, he spent a year as a Nieman journalism fellow at Harvard University where he studied classical history.

-Raz has anchored live coverage on some of the biggest stories in recent years including the killing of Osama bin Laden, the Newtown School Shootings and the 2012 Presidential election.
+Raz has anchored live coverage on some of the biggest stories in recent years, including the killing of Osama bin Laden, the Newtown School Shootings, and the 2012 presidential election.